14 effective corporate governance best practices to implement now

 10. Communicate effectively with shareholders

 Shareholder activism has increased in recent years, particularly as ESG remains a fixture on board agendas.
 Effective corporate governance doesn’t suppress these shareholders; instead, it finds ways to understand and affirm their point of view.
-This is especially critical ahead of proxy season, as the new universal proxy gives shareholders the tools to express themselves.
+This is especially critical ahead of proxy season, as the universal proxy gives shareholders the tools to express themselves.

-11. Utilize technology, including artificial intelligence
+11. Embrace artificial intelligence

 Generative AI can still be considered an emerging technology.
 Yet boards who want to ride that wave — not get lost in the tide — should consider how to efficiently and securely integrate AI into board and company operations.